golang/tools/internal/mcp/design/design.md

 Methods accept a Go `Context` and return an `error`, as is idiomatic for APIs that do I/O.

-A `Transport` is something that connects a logical JSON-RPC stream, and nothing more.
-Streams must be closeable in order to implement client and server shutdown, and therefore conform to the `io.Closer` interface.
+A `Transport` is something that connects a logical JSON-RPC connection, and nothing more.
+Connections must be closeable in order to implement client and server shutdown, and therefore conform to the `io.Closer` interface.

 Other SDKs define higher-level transports, with, for example, methods to send a notification or make a call.
-Those are jsonrpc2 operations on top of the logical stream, and the lower-level interface is easier to implement in most cases, which means it is easier to implement custom transports.
+Those are jsonrpc2 operations on top of the logical connection, and the lower-level interface is easier to implement in most cases, which means it is easier to implement custom transports.

 For our prototype, we've used an internal `jsonrpc2` package based on the Go language server `gopls`, which we propose to fork for the MCP SDK.
 It already handles concerns like client/server connection, request lifecycle, cancellation, and shutdown.